Week | Date | Weekly Module |

 My hope as an instructor is to empower you with an analytical toolkit that will not only prepare you for other psychology courses you may take in your academic career, but also apply to other areas of your life.
 At the end of this course, you will be able to:

-2. Evaluate scientific and non-scientific work by applying a statistical toolkit to specific claims and questions [Department Goal #4]
+- Apply a computational and statistical toolkit to test specific claims and questions [Department Goal #5]

-3. Communicate through numbers, graphs, and scientific writing [Department Goal #7]
+- Communicate effectively through numbers, graphs, and scientific writing [Department Goal #7]

 Course textbook